 There has been significant debate over law enforcement's right to access our digital devices in recent years.
 New tools from Grayshift and Cellebrite are popping up faster than ever to help government agencies, as well as traditional hackers, break into iPhones.
 If you're concerned, you can take steps right now to beef up your passcode and prevent outsiders from gaining access to your device.

-If you've ever connected your iPhone to a computer before, iOS would prompt you to "Trust" the computer and enter your passcode to confirm.
+If you've ever connected your iPhone to a computer before, you know iOS prompts you to "Trust" the computer and enter your passcode to confirm.
 According to Apple, trusted computers can "sync with your iOS device, create backups, and access your device's photos, videos, contacts, and other content."
-This is a lot to give a computer access to, especially if you do so with one you don't want to always trust.
+That's a lot of permissions to hand off, especially if the computer's not your main laptop or desktop.

 When a photo or video is just too sensitive to leave laying around in your Photos app, you'll want to either delete it for good or hide it away in safe, secure location on your iPhone.
 As for the latter, Apple actually has a few tools available to make photos and videos hidden — even password-protected — on your iPhone.